xlevchenko/GitHub-Followers/README.md

 ## How to run the application?:

 - Cloning this repository and run from Xcode
-Does not require additional settings
+- Does't require additional settings